jwwolfe/soldbyjoelwolfe.com/posts/14-collins.md

 ### History

 This is a very old drink with dubious origins.
 People were arguing in the late 1800s about whether it was invented in America or England.
+Also apparently it was originally called a John Collins, but the name changed, and now some people call it a "John Collins" if you use whiskey.
+Cocktail history is weird.

 ### Preparation Notes